usmanhalalit/DjangoRealtime/README.md

 You can use multiple Django instances behind a load balancer.
 Each instance will have its own listener process.
 All Django instances communicate via your PostgreSQL instance.

 Please note, a listener will always maintain a single persistent database connection to PostgreSQL.
+If this connection breaks, say when PostgreSQL cluster restarts, the listener will keep logging errors and retrying the connection with exponential backoff.

-It is optimised for low database connection count, so it closes the connection after operations.
+Other database connections are optimised for low database connection count, so they get closed after operations.

 We've seen very low latency with all features enabled.
 If you want even lower latency, you can disable event storage by having `'ENABLE_EVENT_STORAGE': False` in [settings](#settings).

 All events use a single PostgreSQL channel.
-Then we demultiplex events in the listener process based on `type`.
+Then we demultiplex events in the listener process based on `event_type`.

 ### Settings
-All of the settings are optional.
-Add to your Django `settings.py`:
+All settings are optional.
+Add to your Django `settings.py` if you want to override defaults.

 ```python
 DJANGOREALTIME = {